Introduction goes here

 49

-Order to the same that having seen the bills of the former constable of Bordeaux and having accounted if necessary with Huc de Gavaudun Gavaldon' to make payment without delay to him from the issues of the duchy of what he found is due to him, any order or ordinance of the king's to the contrary notwithstanding, receiving from Gavaudun his letters of acquittance, and he will have due allowance in his account.
-Lately, Gavaudun requested that the king will wish to make payment of the sums of money he is bound to him for his wages from the time he was retained in the king's service in the duchy, as more fully appear in bills sealed under the seal of Pey de Galician, former constable of Bordeaux Galiciano, which bills Gavaudun claims to have in his possession.
+Order to the same that having seen the bills of the former constable of Bordeaux and having accounted if necessary with Gavaldon' Huc de Gavaudun to make payment without delay to him from the issues of the duchy of what he found is due to him, any order or ordinance of the king to the contrary notwithstanding, receiving from Gavaudun his letters of acquittance, and he will have due allowance in his account.
+Lately, Gavaudun requested that the king will wish to make payment of the sums of money he is bound to him for his wages from the time he was retained in the king's service in the duchy, as more fully appears in bills sealed under the seal of Galiciano, de Pey de Galician, former constable of Bordeaux , which bills Gavaudun claims to have in his possession.

 By C.